FRANZ HARARY IS THE DRIVING FORCE IN

-The entertainment world remember when Franz Harary created all of the magic illusions for Michael Jackson’s Victory tour which established him as the world’s foremost authority on Illusion Design for the live concert industry.
+The entertainment world will forever remember when Franz Harary created all of the magic illusions for Michael Jackson’s Victory tour which established him as the world’s foremost authority on Illusion Design for the live concert industry.
 Since then, Harary has established himself as the driving force in today’s live concert magic.

 The music industry is constantly looking to re-invent itself.
 This is apparent by the state of the art technology developed for today’s concerts.
 Harary has shown this industry that the most powerful effects on stage can also be the simplest.
 In an industry where lasers, LED video, robotic and mechanical effects have become everyday fair, audiences look for that which, quite simply, is impossible.
 Using magic principals, Harary creates the illusion of technology that is ahead its time.